-Are meat/meat alternates a required component for school breakfast and school lunch?
-Why or why not?
+Are Meats/Meat Alternates a required component for school breakfast and school lunch?

-Answer: No, the meat/meat alternates component is only required for a reimbursable school lunch.
-Meat/meat alternates may be included as an item for breakfast but are not a required component at breakfast.
+No, the Meats/Meat Alternates component is only required for a reimbursable school lunch.
+Meats/Meat Alternates may be included as an item for breakfast but are not a required component at breakfast.

-Do all grade levels have the same daily meat/meat alternate requirements for a reimbursable lunch?
-If different, how so?
+Do all grade levels have the same daily meats/meat alternates requirements for a reimbursable lunch?

-Answer: No, grades K-8 are required to serve 1 ounce equivalent per day for lunch, while Grades 9-12 are required to be served 2 ounce equivalents per day for lunch.
+No, grades K-8 are required to serve 1-ounce equivalent per day for lunch, while Grades 9-12 are required to be served 2-ounce equivalents per day for lunch.
 School meals daily requirements are determined by the grade levels.

-Do all grade levels have the same weekly meat/meat alternate requirements for a reimbursable lunch?
-If different, how so?
+Do all grade levels have the same weekly meats/meat alternates requirements for a reimbursable lunch?

-Answer: No, grades K-8 are required to serve 8-10 ounce equivalents per week for lunch.
+No, grades K-8 are required to serve 8-10 ounce equivalents per week for lunch.
 Grades 9-12 are required to serve 10-12 ounce equivalents for lunch.
 School meals weekly requirements are determined by the grade levels.